Asia Up to 30 days (visa-free)

 Last updated · Reviewed by Marc Hoffmann, MyJet24

-An onward ticket for Uzbekistan is a flight reservation showing you intend to leave Uzbekistan before your 30 days visa or visa-free stay expires.
+An onward ticket for Uzbekistan is a flight reservation showing you intend to leave Uzbekistan before your Up to 30 days (visa-free) visa or visa-free stay expires.
 Uzbekistan airlines and immigration may ask for this proof at boarding or border control.
 MyJet24 generates a professional flight-reservation PDF with a real booking reference in 30 seconds — free, no credit card.

 Free dummy ticket in 30 seconds.
 Instant PDF with QR code.
 Instant PDF with booking reference and QR code — accepted worldwide.